pkro/declarative_apps/0_partial_application_arity_currying.md

 - number of arguments that a function uses
 - stored in length property of function object

+**Point free programming**
+- programming paradigm in which function definitions do not identify arguments ("points" ) on which they operate
+- example:

+    const x = books.filter(point => isTechnology(point)) // NOT point free
+    const x = books.filter(isTechnology) // point free

 **Reminder: arrow functions**
 - don't get hoisted
 - context (this) is the context in which they are defined, not the one they are called in